ANHD-NYC-CODE/anhd-council-backend/README.md

 - Run this remote task to update the production server.
 - Updating the server will interrupt any running workers and clear the redis cache.
 Keep this in mind if any long running tasks are currently running.

+IMPORTANT NOTE: Please do not deploy while any tasks are in progress.
+You can check the status at https://tasks.displacementalert.org/.
+If an update must be done, you may revoke the dataset updates in progress - but note that if it's an automated updated - ie. a monthly periodic task - if it will not run again until the following day/month, etc - or manually ran under periodic tasks.
+As well, if the seeding has already began, you may need to clear the "API LAST CHECKED" value for that dataset in the production database, so it tries to re-import the data (otherwise if API date is same to current data being imported, it may skip the import).

 1. `sh deploy.sh`

 - or if already SSHed inside, Run the build script `sh build.prod.sh`

+Note: If deploy runs fast, the db may need time to start up.
+You can also restart the server (ie on dev `sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` after deployment)

 2. cache is preserved on deploy